Bettina Hubby with her Good News paintings (curated headlines from 2021 and 2022), photographed by Kelsey Fugere 2024.

 Statement

-Hubby’s art expresses her interest in metaphysical, mystical, and spiritual principles, arm in arm with her devotion to play and transformation.
-She has explored a myriad of topics with humor in tow, including: devotion to spiritual hygiene through 21 days of Blissipline at Agape, the power of words through Positively Earnest, an artFULL investigation of marriage through Get Hubbied, dating through scent (Love Potion No. 9), and Breast Cancer’s upside through Thanks for The Mammaries.
-Hubby finds joy in collaborating, creating bonding experiences, bringing diverse communities together, and in seeking out unconventional exhibition spaces, such as a construction site (Dig the Dig), an erotic museum (The Sexual Bronze Show), a 3-month storefront (the Eagle Rock Rock and Eagle Shop), online curation (CURATORIAL HUB), her own backyard (Dr. Ben Hubby’s Christmas Party), a giant rock (Googly Eyes at Giant Rock), a wall over a highway (ABRACADABRA), and her own version of the White House Lawn.
-Next up is a whole-hearted collaboration and ADD-venture with her family called (INWORDOUT), as well as an Art-o-biography, and a new series of laughter paintings.
+My art has transformed with me towards metaphysical, mystical, and spiritual tenants, alongside a devotion to have fun with the process.
+I have explored a myriad of topics with humor in tow, including: devotion to spiritual hygiene through 21 days of Blissipline at Agape, the power of words through Positively Earnest, an artFULL investigation of marriage through Get Hubbied, dating through scent (Love Potion No. 9), and Breast Cancer’s upside through Thanks for The Mammaries.
+I find joy in collaborating, creating thoughtful experiences, bringing communities together, and in seeking out unconventional locations, such as a construction site (Dig the Dig), an erotic museum (The Sexual Bronze Show), a 3-month storefront (the Eagle Rock Rock and Eagle Shop), online curation (CURATORIAL HUB), my own backyard (Dr. Ben Hubby’s Christmas Party), a giant rock (Googly Eyes at Giant Rock), a wall over a highway (ABRACADABRA), and my own version of the White House Lawn.
+Currently I am focused on a whole-hearted collaboration with my family called (INWORDOUT), as well as an Art-o-biography, and a new series of sound and laughter paintings,

 BIO